Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Experiments

-\paragraph{Results.} Table~\ref{tab:main} summarizes results over 20 random seeds (220{,}132 evaluations).
+\textbf{Results.} Table~\ref{tab:main} summarizes results over 20 random seeds (220{,}132 evaluations).
 All four methods achieve coverage near the nominal $1-\alpha=0.9$ level.
-The estimated contamination from Algorithm~\ref{alg:descendant} is very low ($\hat\delta=0.018$), indicating that the intersection-based procedure keeps contamination well-controlled in the linear SEM setting.
-Because $\pi_0$ is high in this sparse network (most interventions are unaffected for a given target), the learned selector labels nearly all calibration interventions as unaffected, so $\widehat{\calA}\approx\calA_{\mathrm{cal}}$ and the Estimated and Pooled methods coincide; their differences emerge under controlled contamination (Section~\ref{sec:exp_delta}).
-Corrected selective CP is slightly conservative (coverage $0.918$) with $8\%$ wider intervals, reflecting the cost of the $\alpha$-correction even when contamination is small.
+The {realized contamination fraction, computed from the true DAG after Algorithm~\ref{alg:descendant} selects the calibration set,} is very low ($\delta=0.018$), indicating that the intersection-based procedure keeps contamination well-controlled in the linear SEM setting.
+Because $\pi_0$ is high in this sparse network (most interventions {do not affect} a given target), the learned selector labels nearly all calibration interventions as {safe}, so $\widehat{\calA}\approx\calA_{\mathrm{cal}}$ and the Estimated and Pooled methods coincide; their differences emerge under controlled contamination (Section~\ref{sec:exp_delta}). {Corrected selective CP is the only non-oracle method above nominal coverage in this table, {using the realized $\delta$ for the level correction}; wider intervals reflect the cost of the $\alpha$-correction even when contamination is small.}